Our Bronx Rowhouse Remade as a Live/Work Home

 From a two-family to a single-family rowhouse

 The plan we made with the architect was for the ground floor to be Steve’s studio and a water closet—a bathroom with the sink outside.
-The middle floor would be the living and dining rooms, plus a kitchen and a half bath.
-On the top floor would be our bedroom and a home office/guest bedroom, a full bath, and a laundry closet.
+The middle floor would be the living and dining rooms, plus a customized kitchen and a half bath.
+On the top floor would be our bedroom and a home office/guest bedroom, a remodeled full bath, and a laundry closet.

-We did a true gut renovation—nothing was in good enough shape to retain.
+We planned for a true gut renovation—nothing was in good enough shape to retain.
 Our Sweeten contractors demolished down to the bricks and joists, all of which had to be replaced or sistered; this was necessary to allow removal of the central beam, which had to be done to open up the ground- and middle-floor spaces.

 Radiant heat and functional stairs

 Throughout the home, we aimed for low-maintenance, design-worthy materials to evoke an aesthetic of warm minimalism.
 We wanted expansive wall space for hanging artwork.
 The ground-level studio interior is an open workspace with recessed LED lighting, a lot of artist’s storage, and radiant-heat flooring—which we installed on all levels.
 To bring as much light as possible to the studio, we opened the rear wall with an 8’ x 9’ three-panel glass sliding door.

 We decided to remove the original front stoop and relocate the house’s entrance to the ground floor, which created some challenges.
 Our architect Shannon envisioned—and our Sweeten contractor produced—a storage unit that divides the entry area from the studio space.
 We had hoped to save the original interior staircase and railing, but our Sweeten contractor showed us options that made more sense.

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.